 Neutrogena Oil Free Acne Wash Review

-If you have oily or combination skin, an oil-free face wash should be a mandatory part of your skincare routine.
+If you have oily or combination skin, an oil-free face wash should be a mandatory part of your skincare routine to avoid acne.
 How many times after washing your face have you decided to skip the moisturizer to avoiding oiling up your pores?
 Welcome to an oily-skinned catch-22.

 When you stop using a moisturizer or face wash your face makes up for these lost oils by producing its own oils.
 The problem is that it’s not doing the same job as a moisturizer or face wash.
 These products hydrate the skin.
 Oil…well…oils up the skin.